faixannazir62/Graph_widget-Plugin/README.md

 <p><b>Tech stack: Reactsjs, CSS, PHP, Wp Rest API </b></p>

+<h2>Description <h2>
+This plugin shows static likes and dislike of the single post on the Wordpress Deshboard.

 It can display data into 3 options: <b>last 7 days</b>,<b>last 15 days</b>and <b>last 1 month</b>.

 <h2>The loading message will display while the data is being pulled from the API.<h2>